How should I fill out the dual agency section in the new Exclusive Buyer Agency Agreement (Form 201)?

 Authorizations: Initial only as applicable below.

-If Firm may act as a dual agent, then:
+If Firm may act as a dual agent, then initial only one line below:

-_______ _______ Buyer authorizes the same agent to represent both Buyer and a seller in dual agency.
+_______ _______ Buyer does authorize the same agent to represent both Buyer and a seller in dual agency.

-_______ _______ Buyer directs Firm to practice designated dual agency.
-If Buyer directs Firm to practice designated dual agency, then Firm may only practice designated dual agency unless it is not allowed under North Carolina law.
+_______ _______ Buyer does NOT authorize the same agent to represent both Buyer and a seller in dual agency and directs Firm to practice designated dual agency.
+If Buyer directs Firm to practice designated dual agency, then Firm will practice designated dual agency unless: (i) it is not allowed under North Carolina law; or (ii) Buyer authorizes Firm in writing to practice dual agency only.

-The first initial line authorizes dual agency.
-If it is not initialed, then only exclusive agency should be practiced.
-Dual agency may be authorized later by amending Form 201, but unless or until that happens, exclusive agency is required.
+The first two initial lines address basic dual agency.
+If it is not permitted, then only exclusive agency should be practiced.
+Dual agency may be authorized later by amending Form 201, but unless or until that happens, exclusive agency is required if dual agency is not authorized.

 This article is intended solely for the benefit of NC REALTORS® members, who may reproduce and distribute it to other NC REALTORS® members and their clients, provided it is reproduced in its entirety without any change to its format or content, including disclaimer and copyright notice, and provided that any such reproduction is not intended for monetary gain.
 Any unauthorized reproduction, use or distribution is prohibited.